 Understanding Your Retirement Plan: What Box Are You In?

-It’s tax seasons and that means everyone and their assistant is telling you that you need to save more for retirement.
+It’s tax season and that means everyone and their assistant is telling you that you need to save more for retirement.
 While it may seem odd that planning for retirement goes hand in hand with paying taxes, there is some logic to it.
 Your retirement plan is a box where you can put money designated as retirement savings.
 That box can help reduce taxes.

 What’s with these boxes?